Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- name, driverName, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
+- readonly name, driverName, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
-- type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
+- readonly type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
-- vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
+- readonly vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
-- id; number in the list of supported devices.
+- readonly id; number in the list of supported devices.
-- luid; ID to identify this device primarily on Windows devices.
+- readonly luid; ID to identify this device primarily on Windows devices.
 This would allow sharing a resource between other APIs for interop (not supported yet).
 This is optional to support; check capabilities.features & LUID.
-- uuid; unique id to identify the device.
+- readonly uuid; unique id to identify the device.
 In APIs that don't support this natively, the other identifier will be used here instead.
 For example DirectX12 would use the luid here and clear the other U64.
-- ext; extended physical device representation for the current API.
+- readonly ext; extended physical device representation for the current API.
-- capabilities; what data types, features and api dependent features are enabled.
+- readonly capabilities; what data types, features and api dependent features are enabled.
 See capabilities section.

 #### Capabilities